Twanthain and Twanthainese

 Grammar

 Verbs do not conjugate, instead using grammatical markers to indicate information such as tense; the citation form of a verb is marked for tense (past, present, or future), but the present marker can generally be omitted.
-The orthographies have 52 letters.
+Present tense, simple aspect, and indicative mood are default.
 Polyphthongs are not considered their own letters.
 Aspect markers come between the verb and the tense marker; mood markers come after aspect markers (V-A-M-T).
-Adverbs come after the verb and T.A.M markers.
+Twanthainese has a minimal or nonexistent class distinction between adjectives and adverbs, such that adjectives can also serve as adverbs.
+Adverbs and adjectives acting as adverbs come after the verb and T.A.M markers.
+Despite this, some words which do not make sense as adjectives do exist solely as adverbs (and thus come after the verb).
+This placement rule excepts "dyōw", which comes before the thing it negates.
 Modifiers come before the nouns they modify (e.g. blue car), and this is often the order in which compounding usually proceeds; but often compounds deviate from this order due to phonotactics.
-Twanthainese uses an OSV (I-D-S-V) order and postpositions, which can be chained and come before the object(s).
+Twanthainese uses an OSV (I-D-S-V) order and postpositions, which can be chained and, despite their name, come before the object(s) (they are called "postpositions" here because they come after the thing they relate to, as in the "chair" in "on a chair").
 The subject can be omitted in an imperative statement.
-The orthographies have 52 letters.
-Polyphthongs are not considered their own letters.
-Twanthainese acquired articles from Spanish influence, and they are used mostly-consistently; grammatically, they behave like adjectives.
-Adjectives do not follow a set order, but native speakers tend to order them alphabetically but may deviate from this order for emphasis (with the emphasized adjectives coming first).
+Twanthainese acquired articles in part from Spanish influence, and they are used mostly-consistently; grammatically, they behave like adjectives.
+Adjectives do not follow a set order, and may be ordered for emphasis (with the emphasized adjectives coming first).
+However, articles and demonstrative adjectives come before all other adjectives.
+Articles are required before adjectives, including possessive adjectives, but not with demonstratives or with indefinite quantifiers ("some", "all"/"every", "many", etc.).
+Uncountable, abstract, or collective {nouns or multi-word referents} usually do not require articles, but they can still be used, taking on a demonstrative role.
+People and groups of people do not require articles, and this extends to organizations and corporations.

 Word table (Uncounted entries)